mmark-md/mmark/README.md

 https://github.com/jgm/CommonMark

-However, due to the fact that we do not allow inputs that do not make sense, and also try to guard against common silly mistakes (like writing `##My header` and having it rendered as a paragraph starting with hashes) MMark obviously can't follow the specification precisely.
+However, due to the fact that we do not allow inputs that do not make sense, and also try to guard against common mistakes (like writing `##My header` and having it rendered as a paragraph starting with hashes) MMark obviously can't follow the specification precisely.
 In particular, parsing of inlines differs considerably from Common Mark (see below).

 Another difference between Common Mark and MMark is that the latter supports more (pun alert) common markdown extensions out-of-the-box.
 In particular,